Estimating class separability of text embeddings with persistent homology: Background on Persistent Homology

-To be able to identify those, we can start with a standard construction in PH, the Vietoris-Rips~\footnote{We borrow the notation from \cite{Wheeler2021ActivationLA}.
+Suppose we have a collection of points $X=\{x_1\ldots, x_N\}\subset \mathbb{R}^d$ and a norm $\|.\|:\mathbb{R}^d \times \mathbb{R}^d \rightarrow \mathbb{R}$.
+At a high level, persistent homology (PH) concerns itself with identifying the shape and topological features of data manifolds in a way that is robust to noise.
+To be able to identify those, we can start with a standard construction in PH, the Vietoris-Rips\footnote{We borrow the notation from \cite{Wheeler2021ActivationLA}.
 The definition does not necessarily need a norm, but can be adjusted to work with a metric $d$.} set at scale $\epsilon$: